SauceCat/RAGS/docs/retrieval/TruLens_context-relevance.md

-# TruLens: Context Relevance
+# TruLens: Context Relevance (Retrieved Context <-> Question)
-To verify the quality of our retrieval, we want to make sure that each chunk of context is relevant to the input query.
+To verify the quality of our retrieval, we want to make sure that each chunk of context is relevant to the question.
 This is critical because this context will be used by the LLM to form an answer, so any irrelevant information in the context could be weaved into a hallucination.

-We use LLM-as-a-judge to evaluate the relevance of the context to the query by:
+Use LLM-as-a-judge to evaluate the relevance of the context to the question:
 - Assigning a score 0-10 based on the given relevance criteria.
 - Providing the criteria for the evaluation.
 - Providing the reasons for scoring based on the listed criteria step by step.

-## Comments
-The complexity of the instruction may make it challenging for the LLM to follow accurately on a 0-10 scale.
-This level of precision might be unnecessary.
-A simpler grading system could be more suitable and potentially yield more consistent results.
-We could consider these alternatives:
-- A basic 3-tier scale: Low, Medium, High
-- A binary assessment: Relevant or Not Relevant

 ## Code and Prompts